This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Child Care Assistance

-Children attending a daycare center will have numerous other children to play with, as well as planned activities that can be done in groups.
-Children are typically broken into groups by age, starting at infancy throughout the maximum age that the daycare center allows.
+Children attending a daycare center will have numerous other children to play with and planned activities that can be done in groups.
+Children are typically broken into groups by age, from infancy through the maximum age the daycare center allows.

 In-home care allows children to have more one-on-one time with caregivers, as well as feel more comfortable as they are in their own homes.
 Many parents who have children with cerebral palsy find home care services easier for the child due to one-on-one attention in a comfortable, well-known environment.